afelten-Anses/Bt_typing/README.md

 * python3 (tested with 3.7.9)
 * blast (tested with 2.10.1)

-**Note :** to use an other blast version, you might have to remake the marker database using the *makeblastdb* command.
+**Note :** to use another blast version, you might have to remake the marker database using the *makeblastdb* command.

 ## Parameters

-Parameters of the script is available with one of its 3 options :
+Parameters of the script are available with one of its 3 options :

 	Bt_detect.py
 	Bt_detect.py -h